The Value of User Testing: How to Find the Hidden Opportunity?

-Usually, when the team starts working on a project, they have some hypotheses and background knowledge, which affect their decision-making.
-Usability testing is the fastest and most common tool to check these hypotheses.
+As a rule, a team starts working on a project with some hypotheses and background knowledge.
+Their ideas and previous experience affect their decision-making.
+Usability testing is the fastest and most common tool to check the validity of their hypotheses.
 This way, you get feedback from users and focus on actual users’ needs.
 Finally, you come up with the optimal solution.

-According to Forbes, for a number of large companies, usability design and UX testing became the best decision and took their business to the next level.
-The IBM reports prove that, for each dollar invested in usability, you receive from 10 to 100 dollars in return.
+According to Forbes, for a number of large companies, applying usability design and UX testing has become the best decision ever that took their business to the next level.
+The IBM reports prove that you receive from 10 to 100 dollars in return for each dollar invested in usability.

 Timely testing is the way for you to avoid misunderstandings and save money and time.
-Just think about it, how many problems you can find with a fresh pair of eyes!
+Just think of it: user testing gives you the chance to look at your project from a fresh perspective.
+Imagine how many problems you can discover with a fresh pair of eyes.

 The usability test is an iterative process used in user-centered design.
 It is a method of evaluating the product by testing it on actual users.
 You ask your target audience to go through your prototype, product, or some functionality of it.
 Then, you observe the results and gather user feedback.
 Usually, you should prepare tasks and scenarios for how to conduct user testing.